Most Florida historic hotels, with some exceptions, were built in the boom days of the early to mid 1920s.

 ISLAND HOTEL, Cedar Key

 This ancient inn was opened in 1859 during the heyday of Cedar Key.
 Things are quieter today, but there is still plenty of good dining and shopping in town, and you are very close to good seafood.
-The Island Hotel has only 10 room, so it's really more of a bed and breakfast than a hotel.
+The Island Hotel has only 10 rooms, so it's really more of a bed and breakfast than a hotel.
 The restaurant is on the ground floor.

 KENILWORTH LODGE, Sebring